The Life and Times of the Thunderbolt Kid

 Bill Bryson was born in 1951 in Des Moines, Iowa.
 Talk about lucky!
 “I can’t imagine there has ever been a more gratifying time or place to be alive than America in the 1950s,” he writes.
 “We became the richest country in the world without needing the rest of the world.”

 And Billy Bryson — white, Protestant, son of a brilliant sportswriter and the home furnishings editor of the Des Moines Register — was in just the right place to take full advantage.

-As many of you know, Bryson grew up to live in England and write first class travel books — A Walk in the Woods, his account of walking the Appalachian Trail with his out-of-shape friend, Steve Katz, is both informative and hilarious — and serious studies of language, like Bryson’s Dictionary of Troublesome Words.
+As many of you know, Bryson grew up to write first class travel books — A Walk in the Woods, his account of walking the Appalachian Trail with his out-of-shape friend, Steve Katz, is both informative and hilarious — and serious studies of language, like Bryson’s Dictionary of Troublesome Words and the essential A Short History of Nearly Everything.
 But as a kid, he was a pure doofus.
 He had no interest in school, his city’s cultural institutions or its many opportunities for youth athletics.

 By the testimony of this memoir, Billy Bryson had only one childhood obsession: trouble.
 Namely, how much damage to property and civility could one fresh-faced boy — and, of course, his posse of equally privileged homies — do each and every day.

 And because kids roamed free in those days and time stretched to the horizon, Billy had all of Des Moines as his target.

 Exhibit A: He liked to hide on the top floor of an office building with a central atrium.
 Seven stories below was a restaurant: “A peanut M&M that falls seventy feet into a bowl of tomato soup makes one heck of a splash, I can tell you.”